Elfik141/app-frontend/README.md

 # app-frontend
-App in React.js for backend app
+App in React Native for backend app